WHAT IS YERBA MATE TEA?

 Scores of people have witnessed the nourishing and invigorating effects of the leaves of the yerba plant, thanks to its numerous benefits.
 It is said to help many medical conditions, including:

-- helps to prevent some cancers
+- contributes preventing some cancers

 - may reduce the risk of heart attacks and strokes